 A personal budget is an amount of money or resources available in order to deliver the outcomes set out in a plan.
-The total personal budget should be made clear to parent carers and those who support young people so they can make the best choices and choose the right services which will best meet the outcomes identified in the child or young persons care plan.
+The total personal budget should be made clear to parent carers so they can be involved in all decision making in order to choose the right provision to best meet the outcomes identified in the child or young persons care plan.

 Personal budgets can be made up in the following different ways,

-- Notional budget.
-No money changes hands.
+- An organisational arrangement No money changes hands.
 Parent carers find out how much money is available and with support identify the different ways to spend that money meeting the outcomes of the child’s care plan.
 The services are then arranged on the family’s behalf by the local auhtority or health service.

-- Third party arrangment/nominees A third party organisation, trust or nominated person holds the money and helps parent carers to decide the best way to spend the funding, they then buy the services chosen.
+- Third party arrangment/nominees A third party organisation, trust or nominated person holds the money and supports parent carers to decide the best way to spend the funding, they then buy the services chosen.

 - Direct payment.
 Parent carers are given the cash to buy and manage the services themselves to meet the outcomes identified in the child’s care plan.

-- Family Expenditure.
-In addition to the funding idenitifed through the assessment process, parent carers use a reasonable amount of their usual resources to help meet the outcomes identified in their child’s care plan, for example extended family support or the use of community resources e.g. libraries
+In addition to the funding idenitifed through the assessment process, some parent carers may want to use a reasonable amount of their available resources to help meet the outcomes identified in their child’s care plan, for example extended family support

 Personal budgets for Health